 Booking a hotel without a credit card can cause you to miss out on a few perks that can make your stay more comfortable – or cheaper.
 Some of the more common hotel perks associated with hotel credit cards include:

-Provided you stick to a hotel brand you enjoy and regularly use, you can’t make “wrong” choice when picking a hotel rewards program.
-However, if you want to make the absolute most out of your loyalty programs, try selecting based on the strengths described above.
+Provided you stick to a hotel brand you enjoy and regularly use, you can’t make a “wrong” choice when picking a hotel rewards program.
+However, if you want to make the absolute most out of your loyalty programs, try selecting a card based on the strengths described above.